withastro/astro/packages/integrations/tailwind/README.md

 ## Troubleshooting
 - If your installation doesn't seem to be working, make sure to restart the dev server.
 - If you edit and save a file and don't see your site update accordingly, try refreshing the page.
+- If you edit and save a file and don't see your site update accordingly, try refreshing the page.
-- Occasionally, Astro's dev server will run into a problem, and refreshing the page still won't work.
-In these cases, restart the dev server.
+- If refreshing the page doesn't update your preview, or if a new installation doesn't seem to be working, then restart the dev server.

 For help, check out the `#support-threads` channel on Discord.
 Our friendly Support Squad members are here to help!